Skip to main content

 Can I turn off the sound notification when an attendee joins or leaves the Telehealth appointment?

-We've added a sound notification that indicates when an attendee joins or leaves a Telehealth appointment.
-This is designed to give transparency to all attendees, so there aren't any surprises when someone joins, or if someone gets disconnected.
-There isn't an option to turn this feature off.
+There isn’t an option to disable sound notifications for Telehealth.
+The sound notification that indicates when an attendee joins or leaves a Telehealth appointment is designed to give transparency to all attendees, so there aren't any surprises when someone joins, or if someone gets disconnected.

 Troubleshooting Telehealth appointment issues